 A good example of this is seen below…

-See how a big bearish engulfing pattern appeared at the 50.00% level?
+See how a large bearish Engulfing pattern appeared at the 50.00% level?

-Just like trading supply and demand or support and resistance, this engulf forming at a retracement level signals price might be about to reverse, therefore is a good signal to go short.
+Just like trading supply and demand or support and resistance, this Engulf forming at a retracement level signals price might be about to reverse, therefore is a great signal to enter short.

 What happens later?

 Price reverses, causing the retracement to end and the prior trend to continue.

 Candlestick patterns like Pins and Engulfs work best as entry signals at retracement levels, but sharp rises or declines away also work really well, and it’s always better to see if the levels have confluence with other technical tools to confirm price has a high probability of reversing.

 Speaking of confluence…

 Looking for confluence is one of the best ways to find where price will turn, and it’s something else the Fibonacci retracement tool also comes in really handy for.